All Episodes

 And Ellison, by the way, apparently there are tapes and videos of this.

-Yesterday, and by the way, this is current.
+Now, it's interesting yesterday, and by the way, this is current.

 This has happened fairly recently.

-She tweets yesterday, the DNC, in other words, the very people that want to go back to 1982 and believe the woman that's made this last minute allegation against Judge Kavanaugh.
+She tweets yesterday, the DNC, in other words, the very people that want to go back to 1982 and believe the woman that's made this last-minute allegation against Judge Kavanaugh.

 Well, they haven't talked about Keith Ellison at all that I've seen.